-- If you disallow pickup for some items, be sure you have at least one fallback shipping method for these items
+- If you don’t allow pickup for certain items, please ensure you have at least one shipping method available for these items!

 Installation ↑ Back to top

-- Go to WooCommerce > Settings > Shipping > Local Pickup Plus and read the next section to learn how to setup and configure the plugin.
+- Click Configure and read the next section to learn how to setup the plugin.

 Plugin Settings ↑ Back to top

-- Enable logging – (Shown if geocoding is used) Enables logging Google geocoding API requests for troubleshooting.
-For best performance, please leave this disabled unless you encounter issues with geocoding.
+- Enable Logging: If geocoding is enabled, check to turn on logging for Google geocoding API requests.
+For best performance, please leave this disabled unless you need to troubleshoot geocoding issues.

-- Choosing Locations – Determine whether customers can choose a pickup location for each item in the cart, or only choose one pickup location per order.
+- Choosing Locations: Determine whether customers can choose different pickup locations for each eligible item in their cart or if they must choose one pickup location per order.
 Per-item location selection is useful when certain products aren’t available at every location.

-- Location Sort Order – Choose how pickup locations are sorted when customers select them for items:
+- Location Sort Order: Determine how pickup locations are sorted for customers:

 Price & Tax

-Determine if pickup should charge a fee or assess a discount by default, along with how taxes are handled for pickup orders.
+You can determine whether pickups should incur a fee or discount and how taxes should be handled for pickup orders.

 Product Pickup Settings ↑ Back to top